moflo/SDK-Network-Adaptors/README.md

 SDK-Network-Adaptors
 ====================

-Adaptor classes for Android and iOS for other ad networks and platforms.
+AppLovin SDK adaptor classes for Android and iOS, for use with other ad networks and platforms.
+For more information, please visit our integration instructions: http://applovin.com/integration